EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 Carbon market
 -------------

-This section containts the settings related to the modelling of the carbon market.
+This section contains the settings related to the modelling of the carbon market.
 If omitted, it defaults to not including the carbon market in the simulation.

 Example